 In Spain, we are beginning to see an improvement resulting from the withdrawal of the Spanish Ministry of Health alert regarding Herbalife products.
 This alert was withdrawn in April 2009 requiring no action by the Company.
 Although Spain local currency net sales were down 25.0% for the full year 2009 compared to 2008, local currency net sales in the fourth quarter of 2009 were 1.9% higher as compared to the same period in 2008.
 In Russia, net sales decreased by 15.2% for the year ended December 31, 2009, as compared to the same period in 2008.
 In local currency, however, net sales increased by 8.2% for the year ended December 31, 2009, as compared to the same period in 2008.
-In Club concept where all DMOs are carried out from a combined Office and Commercial Nutrition Club location.
+The increase in local currency net sales was primarily driven by the adoption of the Office Club concept where all DMOs are carried out from a combined Office and Commercial Nutrition Club location.
 Net sales in the Netherlands decreased 7.5% for the year ended December 31, 2009, as compared to the same period in 2008.
-In local currency, however, net sales decreased on 2.0% for the year ended December 31, 2009, as compared to the prior year period reflecting a re-activated distributor base that is utilizing the Wellness Evaluation and Healthy Breakfast DMOs.
+In local currency, however, net sales decreased only 2.0% for the year ended December 31, 2009, as compared to the prior year period reflecting a re-activated distributor base that is utilizing the Wellness Evaluation and Healthy Breakfast DMOs.
 Net sales in Portugal decreased 43.7% for the year ended December 31, 2009, as compared to the same period in 2008.
-However, in local currency, Portugal net sales decreased 40.6% for the year ended December 31, 2009, as compared to the same period in 2008.
-However, in local currency, Portugal decreased 43.7% for the year ended December 31, 2009, as compared to the same period in 2008.
-However, in local currency, Portugal decreased 40.6% for the year ended December 31, 2009, as it continues to transition towards a daily consumption model.
+However, in local currency, Portugal net sales declined 40.6% for the year ended December 31, 2009, as it continues to transition towards a daily consumption model.
 We are beginning to see some improvement in Portugal as local currency net sales for the fourth quarter of 2009 were down only 6.9% compared to the same period in 2008.